 SecAppDev 2025 - Governance

 SecAppDev 2025 offers three days of in-depth lectures and two days of hands-on workshops.
 Use the buttons below to navigate between the topics.
+The full schedule shows all sessions.

 AI / ML security